Dubai Police

 - Reporting an employer for withholding employee property without authorisation, for example keeping passports in the UAE.

-- Reporting a rape or sexual assault - as sex outside marriage is a criminal offense in the UAE, some victims have discovered that the police seem to treat this as a more serious offence than the rape or assualt.
-And since someone who has been raped has had sex outside marriage, unless it was the husband who did the raping, by reporting a rape, it can be seen as an admission of committing the crime of having sex out of wedlock.
+- Reporting a rape or sexual assault - as sex outside marriage is a criminal offense in the UAE, some victims have discovered that the police seem to treat this as a more serious offence than the rape or assault.
+And since someone who has been raped has had sex outside marriage, unless it was their husband who did the raping, by reporting a rape, it can be seen as an admission of committing the crime of having sex out of wedlock.

 - Being drugged by someone - drug use in the UAE is treated strictly, with the apparently bizarre situation that if someone is unknowingly drugged by someone else with illegal drugs, although the perpetrator may well be punished, the complainant might also find themselves in jail, as one young lady discovered in November 2010.
 She was stuck in a cell for 5 months before being released on bail as a result of complaining to the police about being drugged.
 Apparently she herself provided the police with the incriminating evidence - the results of a blood test she took voluntarily because she felt dizzy after accepting a sweet from someone.